riot/riot/README.md

 | Vue                                            | 2.0.5           | 24.12kb              |
 | Riot                                           | 2.6.7           | 9.39kb               |

+### Browsers support

+Riot is supported by all modern browsers and it does not require any addictional polyfill

+- IE 9+
+- Edge
+- Chrome
+- Safari 7+
+- Firefox
+- Chrome
+- Safari iOS
+- Android

 ### Custom tags • Concise syntax • Virtual DOM • Full stack